 This first-year course is offered by Ivey to give students from all faculties the opportunity to learn business fundamentals in finance, marketing, operations, organizational behavior, and general management.
-While the course is not required for admission to the HBA Program, it is recommended for AEO students since it will introduce you to Ivey's case method.
+While the course is not required for admission to the HBA Program, it is recommended since it will introduce you to Ivey's case method.